 No problem!
 Most kids come to our team without any kind of experience.
 We welcome all newcomers to the sport!

-"Rookie Rugby" is played through the age of 12 with flags and is touch only.
-Tackling in rugby begins when kids turn 13 and is carefully taught to always ensure safety about all else.
+Flag rugby is played through the age of 12 and is touch only.
+Tackling in rugby begins when kids turn 13 and is carefully taught to promote safety above all else.

-In Rookie Rugby, players do not make contact with each and are not allowed to dive on the ground - even when attempting to score.
+In flag rugby, players do not make contact with each and are not allowed to dive on the ground - even when attempting to score.

 All rugby coaches must undergo training certification developed by USA Rugby, the US governing body of the sport, which includes training on safety in the game.